develprr/synchronous-dispatcher/README.md

 # synchronous-dispatcher

-This is a synchronus dispatcher that enables you to dispatch application-wide events everywhere in your app and handle them everywhere inside your app.
+This is a synchronous dispatcher that enables you to dispatch application-wide events everywhere in your app and handle them everywhere inside your app.
 Simple is beautiful - and usually works better as well!
 Goodbye Redux and other overly complicated
 "architectures", "paradigms", "frameworks" and other such brain farts.
 Dispatch wherever you want.
 Handle wherever you like.
 For fast coding.
 Just forget all academic theorizations for a second and try it out - You'll notice that this just works.
 Use it with Angular or React or whatever